ibrahimbio/SkillSchuleDevOps2/README.md

 .eslintrc*
 ```
 - .gitignore (use ``` touch .gitignore ``` to create file).
-Copy and paste content below in created file:
+ The file tells git the files to ignore and not track.Copy and paste content below in created file:

 .gitignore